Sonalepm/TIJN_payment_network/README.txt

-Bank,phone,email verification - Done
+Bank,phone,email verification

-Edit account details - partial ( need to finish unlink bank accounts -  done) (verify secondary bank account - not done)
+Edit account details

-Add to TIJN wallet from Bank account - Done
+Add to TIJN wallet from Bank account

-TIJN account to bank account  - Done
+TIJN account to bank account

-Sign in - done
+Sign in
-Log in - done
+Log in
-Sign out - done
+Sign out
 Dashboard / Welcome screen - need to format and add more options.

-send money , receive money : ?? in progress
+send money , receive money